 Doctors Still Give Caution to Cannabis and Pregnancy

 The American College of Obstetric and Gynaecology still recommends that pregnant women abstain from cannabis with the following advice:

 “When marijuana is smoked or eaten, the chemicals reach the fetus by crossing the placenta.
 Research is limited on the harms of marijuana use during pregnancy.
-But there are possible risks of marijuana use, including babies that are smaller at birth and stillbirth.
-Using marijuana also can be harmful to a pregnant woman’s health.
-The American College of Obstetricians and Gynecologists recommends that pregnant women not use marijuana.”
+But there are possible risks of [cannabis] use, including babies that are smaller at birth and stillbirth.
+Using [cannabis] also can be harmful to a pregnant woman’s health.
+The American College of Obstetricians and Gynecologists recommends that pregnant women not use [cannabis].”

 Research on cannabis and pregnancy is limited.
 We know cannabis works as nausea medicine, but we do not yet know if it is the best nausea medicine for pregnant mothers.
 Can we trust the results of a small sample, observational study?
 The good news is that researchers, who set this up as a randomized study, paid extreme attention to their sampling techniques.
 This made sure that despite the small sample size, it was representative of the general population.
 The final verdict on how cannabis may benefit or harm the developing fetus is still fairly debatable.